ginesjsanchez/gjs/README.md

 # gjs
-Maven parent poms, arquetipes and basic support libraries
+Maven parent poms, Maven arquetypes, Maven plugins and basic support libraries for the arqutypes.